 All non native English speaking students seeking admission into program tracks in Health Professions are required to complete the ESL Listening Placement Test.
 The ESL listening test is a component of the placement test which is a college placement and diagnostic test in mathematics, reading and writing skills in addition to the ESL placement component.
 Interested students can receive more information and/ or schedule to take this test through the NWACC testing center.
 The ESL listening test is designed to assess a student's ability to understand Standard American English.
-A level 4 score is required for ESL students seeking entrance into Health Professions Programs at NWACC.
-The level 4 score indicates the ability to understand linguistically complex discussions, including academic lectures and factual reports.
-All ESL students seeking career paths in health professions scoring below a level 4 are required to meet with the Program Director for advisement and assistance in finding resources to enhance this necessary skill.
+Each Health Professions program requires a minimum score on the ESL Listening Placement Test in order to be eligible.
+Please see each individual program for required score.
+The minimum scores required indicates the ability to understand linguistically complex discussions, includeing academic lectures and factual reports.